stungeye/Programming-1-Notes/docs/02-conventions-and-reference/00-conventions-and-reference.md

 Try clicking the "🚀 Run on Compiler Explorer" link at the bottom of the above code block.

-If you don't see a link, let Kyle know by [submitting an issue](https://github.com/stungeye/Programming-1-Notes/issues).
+If you don't see a link, let Kyle know by [submitting an issue on GitHub](https://github.com/stungeye/Programming-1-Notes/issues).